davidbrandfonbrener/deep-offline-bandits/README.md

 ## Usage

 To run `train.py`, you just need to put your path to the `deep-offline-bandits` directory into the `config/train.yaml` file as the `path` variable.
 Then you can run `python train.py` and overwrite any of the parameters in the config file using hydra.
-For example, to run value-based learning instead of importance-weighted policy-based learning, you can run `python train.py alg=q`.
+For example, to run value-based learning you can run `python train.py alg=q` and to run importance-weighted policy-based learning you can run `python train.py alg=iw`.

 The `sweeps/` directory contains files to launch slurm sweeps that we ran for the paper.
 Results of our sweeps are found in the `cox_logs/` directory.